HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 12. Select 'OK'.
 Your QGIS document should look something like this now, with both data layers on top of the basemap.
 ![Screenshot of QGIS document now with all of the layers loaded in and styled](media/18.png)

-13. Let's make a few updates to the map to make it more easy to work with.
-First, we will adjust the opacity of the top territories layer, so we can see both maps at the same time to compare.
+13. Let's adjust the opacity of the top territories layer, so we can see both maps at the same time to compare.
 Open the `treaty-summary-1919` layer properties by double-clicking the layer in the layer list.

 14. Navigate to the menu item called `Legend`.
 ![Screenshot of Legend menu in Layer properties](media/26.png)